-WASHINGTON (AP) - President friendship is a primary goal and discussed how our relations can be strengthened," Reagan declared.
+WASHINGTON (AP) - President friendship is a primary goal and dis-Reagan, concerned about Jordan's cussed how our relations can be strengthened," Reagan declared.
 He did not elaborate.

 For his part, Hussein, who has conferred with six other U.S. presidents, said, "This particular meeting at this particular time in comparison with all my previous visits to Washington has left me more reassured than any in the past and more confident of the future."
 He did not spell out the reason for his optimism.